matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 }
 ```

-We can see that it has indeed be patched to set the PRNG initial state to a fixed value, instead of anyting supplied to the SetSeed function.
+We can see that it has indeed be patched to set the PRNG initial state to a fixed value, instead of anyting supplied to the SetSeed() function.

 As compared to the original: [https://chromium.googlesource.com/v8/v8/+/6d706ae3a0153cf0272760132b775ae06ef13b1a/src/base/utils/random-number-generator.cc#207](https://chromium.googlesource.com/v8/v8/+/6d706ae3a0153cf0272760132b775ae06ef13b1a/src/base/utils/random-number-generator.cc#207)

 Lot of crazy ideas going into my head at this time, like reimplementing the PRNG and/or dumping all its (firsts) values, etc...

-But all of these would also require me to dig more into the patched node.exe to find out what has been done to BigInt as well, nothing i wanted to do at the moment...
+But all of these would also require to dig more into the patched node.exe and also find out what has been done to BigInt as well, nothing i wanted to do at the moment...

 Since the script's logic is only valid when ran with the patched node.exe, if i wanted to debug the js, i needed a way to have a modified script executed by this binary.

-Turned out, you can edit the script straight inside the binary and you dont have to change anything else as long as its size doesn't change.
+Turned out, you can edit the script straight inside the binary and you don't have to change anything else as long as its size doesn't change.

-Handy and time for cringe...
+Handy, and now, time to cringe...

 In the extracted script, let's change this: